seleuco/xpectrum/readme.txt

 In the virtual keyboard, 5 special functions are included:

-RESET: by pressing X, a new submenu appears to select the Spectrum model you want to reset to.
+RESET: by pressing B, a new submenu appears to select the Spectrum model you want to reset to.
 By default, the emulator resets to the 128K model.
 If a game in .tap or .tzx format, doesn't load in this mode, reset the enulator using the 48K model.
-To abort the operation, use Y button.
+To abort the operation, use X button.

-LOAD: if a game requires the 48K mode, push X in this option to get the LOAD "" spectrum command to load a game in .tap or .tzx format.
+LOAD: if a game requires the 48K mode, push B in this option to get the LOAD "" spectrum command to load a game in .tap or .tzx format.

-KEYBOARD/JOYSTICKS: use this option to assign the GP2X's stick and buttons to spectrum keys or differents spectrum's joysticks interfaces.
+KEYBOARD/JOYSTICKS: use this option to assign the stick and buttons to spectrum keys or differents spectrum's joysticks interfaces.

-MKEY: this function "pressess" the keyboard sequence previously programmed like a simultaneously key press and then erase
-	all the programmed keys.
+MKEY: this function "pressess" the keyboard sequence previously programmed like a simultaneously key press and then erase all the programmed keys.
 To program the keys, go to the desired key and push A to add this key to the key program.
 Up to up to 8 keys are supported.
 There is an alternative function.
-You can use B button instead A button to get Multikey 	programming, but with this method the multikey combination won't be erased (this is useful in e.g.: ABU SIMBEL
-	Profanation, where pushing the 'VICTOR' key combination you can get tricks)
+You can use B button instead A button to get Multikey programming, but with this method the multikey combination won't be erased (this is useful in e.g.: ABU SIMBEL Profanation, where pushing the 'VICTOR' key combination you can get tricks)

 TAPE: here we can access directly to the tape browser.